 - make visits as COVID-19 secure as possible

 - pause visiting arrangements (except in exceptional circumstances such as end of life, extreme distress or depression) in the event of a COVID-19 outbreak in the home.
 If visiting is paused, care homes must keep residents, family and friends informed, and maintain alternative means of contact between residents and their loved ones such as phone and video calls

-Those on the Shielded Patient List can now follow the national restrictions in place for everyone but are still advised to take extra precautions to keep themselves safe from COVID-19.
-Letters with updated guidance have been sent to those on the Shielded Patient List.
+In line with the government’s COVID-19 Response - Spring 2021 roadmap published last month, those on the shielded patient list can begin to follow the national restrictions alongside the rest of the population.
+They are still advised to take extra precautions to keep themselves safe from COVID-19.
+Letters with updated guidance have been sent to those on the Shielding patient list.